PSYCHIATRIC STIGMA

 news reports about this story is that Dukakis' presidential

-campaign would have been doomed by this one fact alone if the claim
+campaign would have been doomed by this one fact alone if the

-he had ever consulted a psychiatrist or psychologist had proven to
+he had ever consulted a psychiatrist or psychologist had proven

 be true.
-In 1972 U.S. Senator Thomas Eagleton was nominated for
+In 1972 U.S. Senator Thomas Eagleton was nominated

 Vice-President of the United States at the Democratic National